nathanlubchenco/AI-Native-Interviewing/README.md

 ## How to use

 Clone the repo.
 Install [codex-cli](https://help.openai.com/en/articles/11096431-openai-codex-cli-getting-started).
-Make any adjustments to the prompts as desired.
+Make any adjustments to the prompts in codex.md as desired.
 Ask codex-cli to generate new questions and example code as needed.
-Ask for exercises in a particular language.
-Its pretty likely that the model will add comments where the bugs are.
-I see this as a feature so that the interviewer can easily see the problem and then when reviewing the code easily remove the comments.
+Ask for exercises in a particular language: default is python.
+Ask for the desired level: default is mid_level.

 ## Improvements and suggestions welcome
 This was largely vibe coded pretty quickly, I think its more important that something like this exists at all over it being good, but it would be nice if eventually it was good too.